 Your little one (and you!)
 WILL get through the 12-month sleep regression stage.
 That adorable little sleeper you’ve had for the last few months WILL come back and they WILL return to their previously great sleeping habits.
 In the meantime, be consistent, be persistent, and be patient.
 You’ve got this Mumma.

 If you’d like some extra help, you can book in for a one-to-one session.
-I can give you more great advice on how you can help your little one work through their 12-month sleep regression, tailored specifically for your family.
+We can give you more great advice on how you can help your little one work through their 12-month sleep regression, tailored specifically for your family.